HugoLAMOUREUX/Sudoku/README.md

 # CPOO2 Project - Selim Gmati, Hugo Lamoureux

+This is a copy from my gitlab repository

 ## Project's description
 Sudoku game.
 A player can generate and play a random new grid or play an already existant grid.
 He can see his score and the topScores.
 He can also undo and redo his moves thanks to the history board.